In This Article

 Additionally, some women experience low testosterone during perimenopause.
 This begins years before menopause sets in.

-Dehydroepiandrosterone (DHEA) is a steroid hormone that is naturally produced in the adrenal glands.
-However, DHEA and testosterone supplements have the same side effects.
+Dehydroepiandrosterone (DHEA) is a steroid hormone naturally produced in the adrenal glands.5 However, DHEA and testosterone supplements have the same side effects.

-There is insufficient data about low testosterone treatment in women.
-Health experts agree supplemental testosterone is necessary for some.
+Information about low testosterone treatment in women is still insufficient.
+But health experts agree supplemental testosterone is necessary for some.
 However, the side effects make it a last resort in many cases.

-Some have had success using testosterone therapy drugs.
+Some have had success using this testosterone therapy drug.
 Others have found it did little to improve their low testosterone symptoms.

 Many of these products contain high levels of testosterone.
 They raise a woman’s testosterone level too much.
 While the treatment might improve symptoms, it can lead to a new set of symptoms.